 If you paid any ESOP or other qualified retirement plan distribution of $10 or more last year you will have to prepare and file some government forms: Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.

-Copies B, C, and 2 must be furnished by February 1, 2016 to anyone who received a plan distribution (of $10 or more).
-Copy A must be filed with the IRS by February 29, 2016 or March 31, 2016 if filing the forms electronically.
+IRS Form 1099-R is the form to report Distributions from Pensions, Annuities, Retirement or Profit Sharing Plans, IRAs, Insurance Contracts, etc. and IRA Contribution Information.
+Copies B, C, and 2 must be furnished by January 31, 2018 to anyone who received a plan distribution (of $10 or more).
+Copy A must be filed with the IRS by February 28, 2018 or April 2, 2018 if filing the forms electronically.

 Generally, you are required to file electronically if you file 250 or more information returns.

 IRS Publication 1220 - Specifications for Electronic Filing of Forms 1098, 1099, 3921, 3922, 5498, 8935, and W-2G provides the procedures for reporting electronically through the IRS Filing Information Returns Electronically (FIRE) System.
 The IRS also encourages filers who have less than 250 information returns to file electronically.
 Beginning with Tax Year 2013, the guidance provided in IRS Publication 1220 ceased to be issued as a Revenue Procedure.

 IRS Form 1096 is the Annual Summary and Transmittal of U.S. Information Returns.
 This form must be sent as a transmittal document whenever paper copies of the IRS Forms 1099-R are sent to the IRS.
 IRS Form 1096 is not used when transmitting forms electronically.
 Because the paper forms are scanned during processing, you cannot file with the forms printed from the IRS website.